sourcecred/docs/docs/beta/FAQ.md

 ## Grain
-For an introduction to what Grain is and how it works, please see our dedicated [How Grain Works](https://sourcecred.io/docs/beta/grain) document.
+For an introduction to what Grain is and how it works, see our dedicated [How Grain Works](https://sourcecred.io/docs/beta/grain) document.

 ### How do I earn Grain?
 Communities using SourceCred regularly distribute Grain based on participants‘ Cred scores.
 If you have Cred, then you‘re eligible to earn Grain.
 Depending on the project, you might need to explicitly opt-in to receive Grain; for example, in SourceCred itself, you must [fill out this form](https://forms.gle/u7NVaYsnbEVhx6PJ9).
 Note that some projects might have different names for their Grain, such as SEEDs or Honey or DAI.